dsaenztagarro/dsaenztagarro.github.io/_posts/2016-03-03-creating-launch-agents-1.markdown

 This optional key specifies that launchd should adjust its log mask temporarily to LOG_DEBUG while dealing with this job.

+#### ProcessType `<string>`
+This optional key describes, at a high level, the intended purpose of the job.
+The system will apply resource limits based on what kind of job it is.
+If left unspecified, the system will apply light resource limits to the job, throttling its CPU usage and I/O bandwidth.
+The following are valid values:

+  - `Background`: Background jobs are generally processes that do work that was not directly requested by the user.
+The resource limits applied to Background jobs are intended to prevent them from disrupting the user experience.

+  - `Standard`: Standard jobs are equivalent to no ProcessType being set.

+  - `Adaptive`: Adaptive jobs move between the Background and Interactive classifications based on activity over XPC connections.
+See xpc_transaction_begin(3) for details.

+  - `Interactive`: Interactive jobs run with the same resource limitations as apps, that is to say, none.
+Interactive jobs are critical to maintaining a responsive user experience, and this key should only be used if an app's ability to be responsive depends on it, and cannot be made Adaptive.

 ## Step 2
 **Create file `com.bebanjo.booklog.sh` under `~/Scripts` folder.**